Self-supervised Learning is More Robust to Dataset Imbalance: Analysis

+Supervised learning results in features $W_{\textup{SL}}$ whose rows have small correlation with the transferable feature $e_2$, indicating that supervised learning only learns features for classifying the frequent classes and ignore the transferable features.
+In contrast, self-supervised learning recovers $e_2$ well, even though $e_2$ is not relevant to classifying the frequent classes.
 The proofs are deferred to Section~\ref{sec:proof}.
 The analysis of supervised learning uses tools from the theory on max margin classifier, and particularly inspired by the lower bound technique in~\citet{wei2019regularization}.
 The analysis of the self-superivsed learning is somewhat inspired by~\citet{haochen2021provable}, but does not rely on it because the instances here are more structured.